Emergency Response: Super-Cyclone Amphan

 Super-Cyclone Amphan: Our Response

-The super-cyclone hit the border of Bangladesh and India yesterday, and we’re working with local partners and international authorities to predict its path and protect lives.
+The super-cyclone hit the border of Bangladesh and India last week, and we’re working with local partners and international authorities to protect lives in the aftermath.

-The Needs Assessment Working Group (NAWG) in Bangladesh estimates that up to 14.2 million people in coastal districts could be affected by the super-cyclone, with nearly 1.4 million displaced and up to 600,000 houses damaged.
+The Needs Assessment Working Group (NAWG) in Bangladesh estimates that up to 14.2 million people in coastal districts may have been affected by the super-cyclone, with nearly 1.4 million displaced and up to 600,000 houses damaged.

 We are currently responding in Bangladesh, where 2 million people are being evacuated to crowded shelters in schools and large buildings – but with COVID-19 still spreading through the population, these protective shelters could become deadly, fast.